wrewsama/obsidian-vault/Interview Notes/Theory/Python.md

 == checks for equal VALUE

-is checks if 2 things are the same in memory
+is checks if 2 things are at the same memory location

 ## Decorators